HIP70890/JHU_GCD_Prog/codebook.md

   - tBodyGyroJerk-std()-X
   - tBodyGyroJerk-std()-Y
   - tBodyGyroJerk-std()-Z
-- For each measurement, and grouped along teh subject and activity, the
+- For each measurement, and grouped along the subject and activity, the means are being calculated.
--